davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 # Part 3: The FLP Result

+7/17/25: one more observation I’d like to work in below: the situation with the two inbound messages that determine the outcome of the algorithm is unsolvable because it’s an instance of the CAP theorem: if you get partitioned from that node you can either be consistent with its answer (required by agreement) or you can be available (required by termination), but not both.

+So the basic flow of this section might be like

+* Explain FLP revolves around this situation where the delivery order of two messages inbound to one machine determines the outcome of the algorithm.
+One order results in one outcome, the other results in the other.
+Work examples to show we have hit this situation multiple times already
+* Preview the basic proof: this situation is both unavoidable and unfixable
+* Unavoidable proof: the cute non-termination argument.
+At any point you can stop the algorithm and for any two messages, there is some delivery order where the algorithm remains undecided, so you don’t have termination
+* Unfixable proof: preview for readers who know the CAP theorem that this is CAP, per above
+* Consistency leg of proof: if you wait to hear from the other guy, you aren’t available if he crashes.
+Non-termination
+* Availability leg of proof: if you move on, different nodes can end up with different answers, non-consistent / agreement violated
+* Maybe mention failure detection: if you can modify P so that you can tell the difference between alive and dead, you can decide on the fly whether to be CP with the live node or AP with the dead one.
+But alas, perfect failure detectors don’t actually exist
+* Finally set up the lateral move: so we definitely can’t solve the CAP theorem but we can avoid the situation by making the algorithm that doesn’t terminate as per the unavoidability proof above.
+The result can always keep wasting time without a decision, but maybe we can make continuing to remain undecided progressively more unlikely over time, and end up with a probabilistic guarantee.
+Note that FLP said this in the original paper
+* The majority voting algorithm can be adjusted into something that avoids the FLP situation.
+The simplest way to do it results in a classic algorithm called paxos.

+--

 TODO:: a good cold open might be a repeat of Lemma (2?
 3?) the inscrutable one.
 "Refuses to elaborate, leave"

 TODO: open as the proof generalizes what you already saw with the tie breaker / pick your poison